-If you have an undergraduate degree with a computer science or information systems major, or a bechelor's degree in another field with industry experience, this degree is for you!
+If you have an bachelor's degree with a computer science or information systems major, or a bechelor's degree in another field with industry experience, this degree is for you!
 If you are ready for a successful career in database administration, network administration or systems administration, software development, or want the skills to perhaps become a future CIO, enroll in the Graduate School of Technology's MSIS program.

 Our Master of Science in Information Systems is a natural fit if you are ready for an advanced degree in computer science that is in tune with your information technology career needs.
 You will acquire the tools to upgrade and fine-tune your technology skills.
 You will also develop the managerial skills and technical expertise to transition into information systems management positions.
-We believe our concentrations in database systems, data communications, technology leadership / project management, and web and application development as well as core courses in technical management, will give you an edge over job-seekers who have only undergraduate-level training in computer science.
+We believe our concentrations in database systems, data communications, technology leadership / project management, and web and application development as well as core courses in technical management, will give you an edge over job-seekers who have only bachelor's-level training in computer science.

 Information Systems Program Requirements

 - Enterprises in many industries are driven by the need to achieve technological innovation in order to prosper or even survive.
 This course focuses on the strategic management of technology and innovation in firms of various types.
 These technology innovations can encompass software, hardware, or other forms of technology and even the very processes needed to design, develop, and manufacture the resultant technological products.
 Students develop an understanding of technological innovation and the issues and strategies for organizing, managing, diffusing, and protecting innovation.
 This broadens the horizons of students who have concentrated on technical computing and Information Technology courses and require enrichment in the area of managerial science.

 Effective Oral and Written Communication for Managers